Bidding for NHS Workforce Alliance Healthcare Solutions Framework - Latest Guidance for 2025/26

 You'll need to provide evidence of your qualifications, including:

-Your bid must align with NHS social value goals, as outlined in PPN 06/20 and the Social Value Model.
+To score strongly on social value, your bid must align with NHS goals as outlined in PPN 06/20 and the Social Value Model.
 Demonstrate how your organisation will contribute to:

 - COVID-19 recovery